A primary quantum current standard based on the Josephson and the quantum Hall effects

-Similar results are obtained for $\overline{\Delta I/I}$ at current values of 57.42~$\mu$A ($N_1=160$), giving $(1.9\pm2.6)\times10^{-9}$ (Extended Data fig.\ref{DataCompl1et2}a).
+At the higher current value of 45.94 $\upmu$A, $\Delta I/I$ measurements, reported in Fig.\ref{fig.2}e and Fig.\ref{fig.2}g, are characterized by smaller Type A standard uncertainties, $u^\mathrm{A}$, in agreement with the larger voltage drop at the terminals of $\mathrm{QHRS_2}$ (about 0.59 V).
+As expected, even smaller uncertainties are observed for $N_\mathrm{1}=465$ than for $N_\mathrm{1}=160$ due to an enhanced ampere.turns value $N_1I_1$.
+The lower uncertainties permit the scrutiny of small but significant deviations revealing intra-day noise at the $10^{-8}$ level, the origin of which has not been clearly identified yet.
+To account for this, the standard uncertainty of each $\Delta I/I$ measurement is increased of an additional Type A uncertainty component $u^\mathrm{A}_\mathrm{id-noise}=10^{-8}$ chosen so that the $\chi^2$ criterion is fulfilled (see Uncertainties section in Methods).
+The resulting weighted mean values, $\Delta I/I_\mathrm{WM}$, shown in Fig.\ref{fig.2}f and Fig.\ref{fig.2}h, do not reveal any significant deviation from zero with regards to the combined measurement uncertainties of only a few $10^{-9}$.
+Combining results obtained using the different measurement protocols, one obtains $\overline{\Delta I/I}=(5.4\pm3.1)\times10^{-9}$ for $N_\mathrm{1}=160$ and $\overline{\Delta I/I}=(-1.1\pm3.6)\times10^{-9}$ for $N_\mathrm{1}=465$.
+Hence, on average over a day, the current delivered by the PQCG is quantized and the deviation from zero is covered by an uncertainty of about $4\times10^{-9}$.
+At shorter terms, the uncertainty due to the intra-day noise does not average out and the combined uncertainty is $\simeq10^{-8}$.
+Generally, one might guess a small discrepancy between measurements performed using either I$_+$ or I$_-$ protocols, in Fig.\ref{fig.2}b, c and d, which could come from a small Peltier type effect.
+However using the protocol I$_\pm$ cancels this potential effect. \\ \\ Similar results are obtained for $\overline{\Delta I/I}$ at current value of 57.42~$\upmu$A ($N_1=160$), giving $(1.9\pm2.6)\times10^{-9}$ (Fig.\ref{DataCompl1et2}a).
 The margins over which the current values remain quantized at the same level of uncertainty have been tested in different situations.
-No significant deviation of the generated current is measured when shifting by $\pm0.1$~mA the Josephson bias current of PJVS$_1$, $I_{bias}$ (shown in fig.\ref{fig.2}a at 5.74~$\mu$A and in fig.\ref{fig.2}e at 45.94~$\mu$A) or by varying the PJVS$_1$ frequency from 70~GHz to 70.02~GHz (fig.\ref{fig.2}a).
-The efficiency of the triple connection against large cable resistance value and the accuracy of the cable corrections, when applied, have been demonstrated by inserting a large resistance (50~$\Omega$) into the first connection of the triple connection scheme, and by application of the cable correction in the double connection scheme (fig.\ref{fig.2}e and Extended Data fig.\ref{DataCompl1et2}b respectively).
-Finally, at 43.07~$\mu$A, another connection scheme (Methods), including JJ into the triple connection of $\mathrm{PJVS_1}$ with $n_1=1920$, although less reliable with respect to magnetic flux trapping, confirms an accuracy at a level of a few parts in $10^8$ (Extended Data fig.\ref{DataCompl1et2}c). \\ \\ \textbf{ {Evaluation of short-term noise sources}}\\ The analysis of the $u^\mathrm{A}$ uncertainties provide a further insight into the understanding of the experiment.
-Fig.\ref{fig.3}a and b show averages, $u^\mathrm{A}_\mathrm{exp}(\tau_m)$, of the $u^\mathrm{A}$ uncertainties measured in the different accuracy tests, after normalization to the same measurement time $\tau_m=16\tau_0$ (with $\tau_0=66$~s, $\tau_m\sim$ 18 min) and to the same measurement protocol I$_\pm$, as a function of $1/V_2$ and $1/N_1I_1$ respectively.
-For comparison, they also report the theoretical standard uncertainties, $u^\mathrm{A}_\mathrm{calc}(\tau_m)=\frac{\sqrt{3}}{16}\sqrt{\frac{S_{\Delta I/I}}{\tau_A}}$, calculated using $\tau_A=12$~s from the $\Delta I/I$ noise density (Methods) :
+No significant deviation of the generated current is measured when shifting by $\pm0.1$~mA the Josephson bias current of PJVS$_1$, $I_\mathrm{bias}$ (shown in Fig.\ref{fig.2}a at 5.74~$\upmu$A and in Fig.\ref{fig.2}e at 45.94~$\upmu$A) or by varying the PJVS$_1$ frequency from 70~GHz to 70.02~GHz (Fig.\ref{fig.2}a).
+The efficiency of the triple connection against large cable resistance value and the accuracy of the cable corrections, when applied, have been demonstrated by inserting a large resistance (50~$\Omega$) into the first connection of the triple connection scheme, and by application of the cable correction in the double connection scheme (Fig.\ref{fig.2}e and Fig.\ref{DataCompl1et2}b, respectively).
+Finally, at 43.07~$\upmu$A, another connection scheme (see Quantum devices section in Methods), including JJ into the triple connection of $\mathrm{PJVS_1}$ with $n_1=1920$, although less reliable with respect to magnetic flux trapping, confirms an accuracy at a level of a few parts in $10^8$ (Fig.\ref{DataCompl1et2}c). \\ \\ \textbf{Evaluation of short-term noise sources}\\ The analysis of the $u^\mathrm{A}$ uncertainties provide a further insight into the understanding of the experiment.
+Fig.\ref{fig.3}a and b show averages, $u^\mathrm{A}_\mathrm{exp}(\tau_m)$, of the $u^\mathrm{A}$ uncertainties measured in the different accuracy tests, after normalization to the same measurement time $\tau_m=16\tau_0$ (with $\tau_0=66$~s, $\tau_m\sim$ 18 min) and to the same measurement protocol I$_\pm$, as a function of $1/V_2$ and $1/N_1I_1$, respectively.
+For comparison, they also report the theoretical standard uncertainties, $u^\mathrm{A}_\mathrm{calc}(\tau_m)=\frac{\sqrt{3}}{16}\sqrt{\frac{S_{\Delta I/I}}{\tau_A}}$, calculated using $\tau_A=12$~s from the $\Delta I/I$ noise density (see Experimental and Calculated standard uncertainties section in Methods) :